PostgREST/postgrest/docs/references/api/resource_embedding.rst

 - For tables, it generates a join condition using the foreign keys columns (respecting composite keys).
 - For views, it generates a join condition using the views' base tables foreign key columns.
-- For table-valued functions, it generates a join condition based on the foreign key columns of the function return type.
+- For table-valued functions, it generates a join condition based on the foreign key columns of the returned table type.

 .. important::